Help the enviornment while you are helping yourself with tax savings

 The total expenditure covered under the credit includes all labor costs such as onsite preparation, assembling, installation of the system and for interconnectivity with existing piping, wiring or other energy production and distribution infrastructure.

 There is no cap on the solar tax credit availed by businesses and the eligible technologies for businesses include thermal process eat, photovoltaics (30% credit), geothermal electric, fuel cells (30% credit, maximum $500, minimum 0.5 kW ), solar hybrid lighting (30% credit), direct use geothermal (10% credit) and microturbines (10% credit, maximum size 2MW and $200 per kW credit).
 Credit can be spread over a period of two years.

-The federal credit is applicable only to the basis remaining after state tax incentives and/or subsidized energy financing, if any, have been availed of.
+The federal credit applies only to the basis remaining after state tax incentives and/or subsidized energy financing, if any, have been availed.
 Excess credit over 30% can be carried over into the next financial year.
 The solar water heating solution must be certified by the Solar Rating and Certification Corporation (SRCC) or by its state equivalent.
-A minimum of 50% of the water heating energy must be produced using the solar technology, in order to be eligible for tax credits for installation of the same.
+A minimum of 50% of the water heating energy must be produced using solar technology, to be eligible for tax credits for installation of the same.

-Please note that federal solar tax credits, originally set to expire on 31st Dec 2007, have been extended for a year until 31st Dec 2008.
-Unless further extensions are granted by Congress, tax credits for any new solar installations on or after Jan 1st 2009 will revert back to the 10% default.
+Please note that federal solar tax credits, originally set to expire on 31st Dec 2007, have been extended for a year until 31st Dec 20019.
+Unless Congress grants further extensions, tax credits for any new solar installations on or after Jan 1st, 2009 will revert to the 10% default.